How to Easily Backup Your Squarespace Website

 Duplicate your website

-To initiate the duplication process, access your account dashboard, and locate the site you wish to duplicate.
-Click on the ellipsis (…) icon and choose "Duplicate website."
-Your duplicated site will then be accessible from your account dashboard.a
+To get started, go to your account dashboard and find the site you would like to duplicate.
+Then click on the ellipsis (…) icon and select “Duplicate website”.
+You will be able to find your duplicated site in your account dashboard. a

 Create A Site Map